xrplgaming/xscapelegacy/README.md

-# xscapelegend
+# xscapelegacy
-The main repository for Xscape Legend
+The main repository for Xscape Legacy